Aircall vs Dialpad: Key Differences Explored

 How does ZoomInfo work with Aircall or Dialpad?

-ZoomInfo provides the data layer that feeds into your CRM, which then connects to Aircall or Dialpad.
+ZoomInfo provides the data and intelligence layer that feeds into your CRM, which then connects to Aircall or Dialpad.
 ZoomInfo enriches your CRM with verified contacts, direct-dial phone numbers, and buyer intent signals.
 When a rep opens their phone system, the call list is already populated with prioritized, verified contacts.
-ZoomInfo's intelligence flows into any tool through its API, MCP server, or native CRM integrations with Salesforce, HubSpot, and Microsoft Dynamics.
+ZoomInfo's intelligence flows into any tool through its API, ZoomInfo MCP server, or native CRM integrations with Salesforce, HubSpot, and Microsoft Dynamics.

 Which platform is more affordable for small teams?